z0rr0/hashq/README.md

 Go package to control incoming tasks that need to use some shared resources.

+It contains a storage for some resources that can be opened and closed to don't call these procedures every time.
+An opened item will not be closed immediately, so it can be used for new calls.
+Unused elements will be closed automatically after needed time.

-For example, it can be used if there are many incoming requests per second and every one should read some data from database, then it's inefficient to open/close a connection every time.
-So some shared connections pool can be allocated and used, but we should control it - safe open new and close unused element.
+For example, it can be used if there are many incoming requests and every one should read some data from database, then it's inefficient to open/close a connection every time.
+So, some shared connections pool can be allocated and used, and we shouldn't control it, **hashq** will do it - thread safe open and close calls.

 ### Dependencies